Can You Really Trust Your Contractor?

-Color plays a more critical role in a house due to the large expanse of "canvas" you have and the large impact you can make in your neighborhood affecting the senses of those passing by.
-This is why the process of painting your house is most critical.
+Color plays a more critical role in a house due to the large expanse of “canvas” you have and the large impact you make in your neighborhood, affecting the senses of those passing by.
+This is why the process of painting your house is crucial.

 There are colors that work together and those that work against each other; colors that over the course of history were popular in certain architectural styles or during certain periods of history.

 What is most important is color placement.
 There are certain structural features on a house which need to be displayed correctly to give your home the appearance it was designed to have.
 To accomplish this, the colors you choose must work together with the form and structure of the building.

 This is where most people fail when having their house painted.
 They may have chosen the most beautiful colors that work very well together, but if placement of these colors on the house do not follow the architectural form of the building it will make it look off balance.